apache/incubator-datalab/USER_GUIDE.md

 After clicking you will see the window with 3 fields:
 -   Field for selecting an active resource to install libraries on
--   Field for selecting group of packages (apt/yum, Python 2, Python 3, R, Others)
+-   Field for selecting group of packages (apt/yum, Python 2, Python 3, R, Java, Others)
--   Field for search available packages with autocomplete function
+-   Field for search available packages with autocomplete function except for Java. java library you should enter using the next format: "groupID:artifactID:versionID"

 ![Install libraries dialog](doc/install_libs_form.png)